JadenFurtado/security_writeups/README.md

 Only those security writeups that I am allowed to put out.

-Note: These represent part and part of all the hacking that I have done.
+Note: These represent PART and only PART of all the hacking that I have done.
 The rest I can't put out as I am bound by NDAs.

 ## My writeups: